Eigenpolytope Universality and Graphical Designs: Introduction

 We organize the paper as follows.
+Section \ref{sec: eigenpolytopes} introduces eigenpolytopes.
+Section \ref{sec: algorithms} contains our algorithmic results showing the universality of Laplacian eigenspaces and eigenpolytopes.
 Section \ref{sec: design definitions} establishes definitions and notation for graphical designs on positively weighted graphs.
-Section \ref{sec: gale duality} briefly recounts the theory of Gale duality for polytopes and uses this machinery to connect graphical designs to eigenpolytopes of the graph, our main structural result.
-This correspondence provides a proof of existence and an upper bound on the size of a graphical design.
-Section \ref{sec: examples} illustrates this design-polytope correspondence on two examples.
-In Section \ref{sec: algorithms}, we provide a polynomial time algorithm to construct a positively weighted graph with $n$ vertices which has an eigenpolytope combinatorially equivalent to a given polytope with $n$ vertices.
-To do this, we first show that given any orthonormal basis of $\RR^n$ which includes $\ones/\sqrt{n}$ as a vector and any partition of this basis where $\{\ones/\sqrt{n}\}$ is a part, there is a connected, positively weighted graph for which each part of the partition spans an eigenspace of the Laplacian of this graph.
-Using this universality of eigenpolytopes, we establish in Section \ref{sec: complexity} that it is strongly NP-complete to determine if there is a design smaller than the upper bound established in Section 3, and that it is \#P-complete to count the number of minimal graphical designs in a graph.
+Section \ref{sec: gale duality} briefly recounts the theory of Gale duality for polytopes and uses this machinery to connect graphical designs to the eigenpolytopes of the graph, a key structural result.
+This correspondence provides a proof of existence and an upper bound on the size of a minimal graphical design.
+Using our strongly polynomial time algorithms to create graphs with given eigenpolytopes, we establish the following complexity results in Section \ref{sec: complexity} by translating established hardness results for polytopes.
+It is strongly NP-complete to determine if there is a design smaller than the upper bound established in Section \ref{sec: gale duality}, it is NP-hard to find a smallest graphical design, and it is \#P-complete to count the number of support-minimal graphical designs.

-{\bf Acknowledgments.} We thank Shayan Oveis-Gharan, Stefan Steinerberger, and Rekha Thomas for their feedback and guidance.
+{\bf Acknowledgments.} We thank Timothy Duff, Shayan Oveis-Gharan, Stefan Steinerberger, and Rekha Thomas for their feedback and guidance, as well as the reviewers for many helpful comments and suggestions.